Rylazius/docs-cheating/README.md

 To contribute to this repository, you can fork and edit this then create a pull request.

 ## Issues
-If you found any issue, let us know by creating an issue.
+If you found any issue in this repository, let us know by creating an issue and we will look into that as soon as possible.

 ## License
 This project is subject to the GNU General Public License v3.0.